Guardians vs. Yankees Player Props Betting Odds

 Ramírez Stats

-- Ramirez has nine doubles, a triple, three home runs, 21 walks and 17 RBI (30 total hits).
-He has swiped five bases.
+- Ramirez has 31 hits with nine doubles, a triple, three home runs, 21 walks and 17 RBI.
+He's also stolen five bases.

 Ramírez Recent Games